All Episodes

 That's great news.

-Okay, I love that.
+I love that.

 Anyway, what did you see?

-You gotta be kidding me.
+You could be kidding me.

 I thought I was watching a report on execution in Texas.

-Why why the why single out Texas?
+Why single out Texas?

-They execute people in Florida too.
+They execute people in Florida, too.

-The last meal, like pork and beans.
+It's the last meal, the last meal, like pork and bean.

 What were the horse's last words, by the way?